MichalFiedor/simplecalc/README.md

 * public **root** method,
 * public static **computeCircleArea** method,

-	Each of these methods, after every done operation adds description to **global history array** for every class instance and **operation history array** for Calculator class instances.
+	Each of these methods, after every done operation adds description to **global history array** for every class instance and **operation history array** only for Calculator class instances.
 Operation history and global operations history can be printed by **printOperations** method and overloaded static **printGlobalOperations** method.
 You can also erase all history by **clearOperation** method and static **clearGlobalHistory** method.